Learning Ising models from one or multiple samples: Overview of Techniques

 There are multiple recent works studying the concentration of polynomial functions of the Ising model~\cite{daskalakis2017concentration,gheissari2017concentration,gotze2019higher,adamczak2019note,}.
 Here, we would like to bound the tails of general functions, in terms of their polynomial Taylor approximations.
 By a simple modification to the proof of~\cite{adamczak2019note}, we can derive the following:

-\begin{informaltheorem} Let $f:\{0,1\}^n \mapsto \R$ be an arbitrary function and $X$ be sampled from an Ising model which satisfies Dobrushin's condition.
+\begin{theorem} Let $f:\{0,1\}^n \mapsto \R$ be an arbitrary function and $X$ be sampled from an Ising model which satisfies Dobrushin's condition.
 Then

 Here $D_if(x) = (f(x_{i+}) - f(x_{i-}))/2$ is the \emph{discrete derivative}, where $x_{i+}$ and $x_{i-}$ are obtained from $x$ by replacing the value of $x_i$ with $1$ and $-1$, respectively.
-The vector of discrete derivatives is denoted by $Df$ and $Hf$ is the $n\times n$ matrix of second discrete derivatives. \end{informaltheorem} Theorem~\ref{thm:informal-concentration} can be trivially extended to derive bounds based on higher order Taylor expansion, extending \cite[Theorem~2.2]{adamczak2019note} for multi-linear polynomials.
+The vector of discrete derivatives is denoted by $Df$ and $Hf$ is the $n\times n$ matrix of second discrete derivatives. \end{theorem} Theorem~\ref{thm:informal-concentration} can be trivially extended to derive bounds based on higher order Taylor expansion, extending \cite[Theorem~2.2]{adamczak2019note} for multi-linear polynomials.

-\subsubsection{Proof Sketch of our Upper Bound}
+\subsection{Proof Sketch of our Upper Bound}

 Using the tools from Section~\ref{sec:technical-lemmas}, we present a sketch of the proof of our main results.
-We start by looking at the setting $k=1$.
-In this case, estimating the interaction matrix $\beta^* J$ with error $\tilde{O}(\sqrt{k}) = \tilde{O}(1)$ in Frobenius norm is equivalent to estimating $\beta^*$ to within additive error $\tilde{O}(1)/\|J\|_F$ in absolute value.
-A standard approach is \emph{maximum likelihood estimation} (MLE), which outputs the maximizer $\widehat{\beta}$ of the probability of the given sample $x$, namely, $\widehat{\beta} := \argmax_{\beta} \Pr_{\beta J}[x]$.
-For Ising models, the MLE requires computing the partition function which is computationally hard to approximate \cite{sly2014counting}.
-A recourse is to compute the \emph{maximum pseudo-likelihood estimator} (MPLE) of \cite{besag1974spatial,besag1975statistical} instead.
+We start by describing the algorithm that is going to be used.
+A standard approach is \emph{maximum likelihood estimation} (MLE), which outputs the maximizer $\hat{J}$ of the probability of the given sample $x$, namely, $\hat{J} := \argmax_{J} \Pr_{J}[x]$.
+Unfortunately, for Ising models, the MLE requires computing the partition function which is computationally hard to approximate \cite{sly2014counting}.
+A recourse, suggested by \cite{chatterjee2007estimation}, is to compute the \emph{maximum pseudo-likelihood estimator} (MPLE) of \cite{besag1974spatial,besag1975statistical} instead.
 One typically minimizes the negative log pseudo-likelihood,